kadygithub/CNN_Mnist_tensorflew/README.md

 considering the above figures, it seems 50% dropout avoid overfitting while preserve high performance and stable convergence.

 ### Optimal number of iterations (epochs)
+The plots above, gives a hint about the value of optimal epoch.
+Considering dropout rate of 50%, we can see the optimization reaches some local minima and continious to stay around that minima with stationary distribution.
+Therfore, the optimal value should be around a point that the local optimum was reached.
+However, number of epoch should be increased with small batch size.
+I consider number of epochs=34
+### Batch size
+After several experiments with different batch sizes, it seems 128 be a good choice.

 ## Getting Started
 This project was implemented at Colab Notebooks.
 It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud.
 We can upload the notebook to a GitHub repository or download.py files directly.